The Coral Island: Biographical background and publication

 Although the first edition is dated 1858 it was on sale in bookshops from early December 1857; dating books forward was a common practice at the time, especially during the Christmas period, to "preserve their newness" into the new year.
 The Coral Island is Ballantyne's second novel, (Note: The Coral Island is Ballantyne's third book, but his first, Hudson's Bay; or, Every-day Life in the Wilds of North America (1848) is a work of non-fiction.) and has never been out of print.
 He was an exceedingly prolific author who wrote more than 100 books in his 40-year career.
 According to professor and author John Rennie Short, Ballantyne had a "deep religious conviction", and felt it his duty to educate Victorian middle-class boys – his target audience – in "codes of honour, decency, and religiosity".

 The first edition of The Coral Island was published by T. Nelson & Sons, who in common with many other publishers of the time had a policy when accepting a manuscript of buying the copyright from the author rather than paying royalties; as a result, authors generally did not receive any income from the sale of subsequent editions.
 (Note: It was not until the 1880s that the modern system of paying authors an agreed percentage of the retail price of every book sold became commonplace in Britain.)
-Ballantyne received between £50 and £60, equivalent to about £6500 as of 2017, (Note: Calculated using the Bank of England's UK price index.) but when the novel's popularity became evident and the number of editions increased he tried unsuccessfully to buy back the copyright.
+Ballantyne received between £50 and £60, (Note: About .) but when the novel's popularity became evident and the number of editions increased he tried unsuccessfully to buy back the copyright.
 He wrote bitterly to Nelsons in 1893 about the copyrights they held on his books while he had earned nothing: "for thirty-eight years [you have] reaped the whole profits".

 The Coral Island – still considered a classic – was republished by Penguin Books in 1995, in their Popular Classics series.